felifluid/bachelorarbeit/thesis/chapters/background.typ

 // ??: are these images too small?
 #include "../../figs/triangulation/spiral/fig.typ"

-Even on a non-uniform grid like the spiral shown in @fig:spiral_linear, the delaunay triangulation results in a uniform representation of the grid.
-However, this triangulation is quiet sensitive to noise, as can be observed in @fig:spiral_noisy.
-This is caused by preffering tiny, but delaunay-conform triangles in high-density ares, instead of big but acute triangles in low-density areas. // TODO: what excactly is caused?
+Even on a non-uniform grid like the spiral shown in @fig:spiral:single_lin, the delaunay triangulation results in a uniform representation of the grid.
+However, this triangulation is quiet sensitive to noise, as can be observed in @fig:spiral:single_noisy.
+This is caused by preffering tiny, but delaunay-conform triangles in high-density ares, instead of big but acute triangles in low-density areas.
-A possible refinement of the triangulation is to add more data points in areas with low density, as being shown in @fig:two_noisy_spirals #footnote[#cite(<ruppert1995delaunay>, form: "prose") and further #cite(<shewchuk1996triangle>, form: "prose") present more elaborate ways of refining a triangulation.
-Both offer algorithmical approaches to add the least amount of extra vertices to the grid so that no resulting angles exceed a given angle. _Triangle_ is an implementation of this and is freely availiable at https://www.cs.cmu.edu/~quake/triangle.html @shewchuck2025triangle.]. // ??: maybe move this to outlook?
+A possible refinement of the triangulation is to add more data points in areas with low density, as being shown in @fig:spiral:double_noisy #footnote[#cite(<ruppert1995delaunay>, form: "prose") and further #cite(<shewchuk1996triangle>, form: "prose") present more elaborate ways of refining a triangulation.
+Both offer algorithmical approaches to add the least amount of extra vertices to the grid so that no resulting angles exceed a given angle.
+_Triangle_ is an implementation of this and is freely availiable at https://www.cs.cmu.edu/~quake/triangle.html @shewchuck2025triangle.].

 However, in the context of three-dimensional data, every point is assigned a value.
-In order to add more additional points interpolation is necessary. // for example with height data
+In order to add more additional points interpolation is necessary.

 == Interpolation
 This section focuses on interpolation of multidimensional data, at this is the data being interpolated in ToPoVis is three-dimensional.